 Follow along and let your creativity lead the way!

-1. How to Add a Gaussian Blur Glow Effect for Portraits
+1. How to Add a Photoshop Glow Effect Using a Gaussian Blur for Portraits

 Adding a Gaussian blur to a portrait is the easiest and most popular way to add a subtle glow effect in Photoshop.
 You can add a little or a lot.
 It’s up to you.
 Let’s add a soft glow to this portrait of a ballet dancer.